Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 **Source** and **preparation** are the responsibility of the manufacturer and their suppliers.
 The joint enterprise of this supply chain must be considered to prevent an end-supplier burying harms upstream in the production process.

 The **application** is the responsibility of the motorist.
 They must choose to travel at appropriate speeds based on signage and driving conditions.
 They decide how they drive and where they park their car.
 Motorists negotiate their use with society at various distances.
-They may decide they don’t want to use their motor vehicle for short journeys, they might negotiate with neighbors to agree how they each park in a shared area, or the negotiations may be the result of a collective road safety campaign to reduce a speed limit near a school.
+They may decide they don't want to use their motor vehicle for short journeys, they might negotiate with neighbors to agree how they each park in a shared area, or the negotiations may be the result of a collective road safety campaign to reduce a speed limit near a school.

 The **outcome** is collectively owned.
 This is a process whereby we discover harms and seek their resolution.
 This will often bring an individual with little power up against a larger more powerful entity.
 Unanticipated harms often require city or state intervention to ensure a resolution, such as the introduction of pedestrianized high streets, or the ban on lead-based petroleum.